-ii The African state was described as the rentier state; the overextended state, the parasitical state; the patrimonial state; the prebendal state; the crony state, the kleptocratic state; and the inverted state.
-For details see Mkandawire, T., (1998) Thinking about Developmental States in Africa.
-Available at www.unu/hq/academic/Pg\area4/Mkandawire.html
+Mkandawire, T., (1998) Thinking about Developmental States in Africa.
+Available at www.unu/hq/academic/Pg_area4/ Mkandawire.html

-Doubts have, however, been expressed as to whether Mutharika's politics of policy-making shall be significantly different predecessor regimes.
+3 Doubts have, however, been expressed as to whether Mutharika's politics of policy-making shall be significantly different predecessor regimes.
 The argument is that he might have a genuine desire to transform the way government works but his efforts are more likely to be undermined by the stark realities of Malawi's politics.
 This is the case patronage is deeply entrenched and embedded as an organizing framework for politics in the country and any kind of radical reforms will have contend with its enduring logic (cf. Sahely, et al., 2005 and Booth, et al., 2006).
+4 See Fertilizer Price to go Down, Says PS for Agriculture, The Nation 25th June 2004 5 See Government Rejects Universal Subsidy, The Nation, 11th May 2005; TIP Stopped: About MK 2 Billion for Subsidy, The Daily Times, 11th May 2005; and No Free Fertilizers, Seed this Year, The Daily Times 16th May 2005.
+6 See MCP Threatens to Shoot Down Budget.
+The Nation, 7th June 2005; and JZU's Strong Point, The Nation, 8th August 2005.
+7 See Gondwe Says Fertilizer Subsidy to Cost

-iv See Fertilizer Price to go Down, Says PS for Agriculture, The Nation 25th June 2004 vi See MCP Threatens to Shoot Down Budget, The Nation, 7th June 2005; and JZU's Strong Point, The Nation, 8th August 2005 vii See Gondwe Says Fertilizer Subsidy to Cost MK 4.2 Billion, The Nation 8th July 2005; Government, Tembo Agree on Fertilizer, 7th July 2005; and Universal Fertilizer Subsidy Gets Government's Approval, The Daily Times, 7th July 2005.
+7 See Gondwe Says Fertilizer Subsidy to Cost MK 4.2 Billion, The Nation 8th July 2005; Government, Tembo Agree on Fertilizer, 7th July 2005; and Universal Fertilizer Subsidy Gets Government's Approval, The Daily Times, 7th July 2005.